AY2526S1-CS2103T-T16-4/tp/docs/UserGuide.md

 ---
 layout: default.md
 title: "User Guide"
 pageNav: 3
 ---

 # BloodNet User Guide

-BloodNet is an **desktop app for tracking blood donors and their donations, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
+BloodNet is a **desktop app for tracking blood donors and their donations, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
 If you can type fast, BloodNet can get your blood donation management